The Wagon and the Star

-The Wagon and the Star (or Waggon with 2x g) is a 1936 New Zealand film by producer and director J.J.W.
+The Wagon and the Star (or The Waggon and the Star) is a 1936 New Zealand film by producer and director J.J.W.
 Pollard, who also wrote the screenplay.
-Only one reel of the film and some out-takes survive.
+Only one reel of the film and some out-takes survived and is considered lost film by Ngā Taonga Sound & Vision.
 The handbuilt camera used was built by Ted Coubray and "confiscated" by Alexander Markey on the set of Hei Tiki.

+The Wagon and the Star was the first sound feature film to be made in Southland.
+The film included two original songs, for which Pollard wrote the words and a local composer, Howard Moody, the music.

 Premise

-Two migrants from "Home" John Hawthron and Andrew Henderson from Scotland meet on a road building gang.
-John has not yet made his fortune in the new country, but he eventually builds up a large transport and accommodation business and marries Mary the daughter of a local landowner, despite the presence of a villainous local lawyer.
+Two migrants from "Home", John Hawthron and Andy Henderson from Scotland, meet on a road building gang.
+John has not yet made his fortune in the new country, but he eventually builds up a large transport and accommodation business and marries Mary, the daughter of a local landowner, despite the presence of a villainous local lawyer.